MichaelCurrin/docsify-js-template/README.md

 ## Use this template

+### Create

-Create a _new_ project based on this one by clicking the button below.
+Create a _new_ forked project based on this template  by clicking the button below.
 You'll get a fork in your own repo.

 [![Use this template](https://img.shields.io/badge/Use_this_template-green.svg)](https://github.com/MichaelCurrin/docsify-js-template/generate)

 You can then customize by following the _TODO_ items through the code.

+You could start adding code outside of the _docs_ directory, however this project is intended as a standalone docs site which can be configured for experimentation and used as reference.

+### Local use

+With the simplest approach, no dependencies are needed as _Docsify_ is loaded in the browser.

+To serve your forked project locally, just start a web server in the _docs_ directory.
+Follow instructions in my [Docsify JS Tutorial](https://michaelcurrin.github.io/docsify-js-tutorial/#/?id=serve-a-docsify-site-locally).

+### Remote use

-Then use it as a standalone site (no code outside of _docs_ directory), serving for free using Github Pages or Netlify.
+Use your fork as a standalone site, serving for free using Github Pages or Netlify.

-You can also just star this project, then reference it as a simple isolated docs site, without forking it.

 ## Add Docsify to an existing project